iffy/wiish/README.md

 Wiish provides 2 main things:

-1. Building/packaging apps with a command line tool (`wiish`) and config file format (`wiish.toml`).
-Code for this is mostly in `src/wiishpkg/building`.
+1. `wiish` - A command line tool for running, building and packaging apps.
-2. Writing apps with a Nim library (`wiishpkg/main`).
-It's intended that the `wiishpkg/main` components could be replaced with something else if you prefer.
-Code for this is mostly in `src/wiishpkg/lib`.
+2. `wiishpkg` - A Nim library for making apps.

 # Planned Features